HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

 Now that we've done some manual segmentation in Napari, you can probably tell that this is a very slow and time consuming process (especially if you want to segment in full 3D!).
+It's also difficult to keep the segmentation fully consistent, especially if multiple people are contributing to it.
+For example, it can be difficult to tell exactly where the boundary of a nucleus should be placed, as there may be a gradual fall off in pixel intensity at the edge rather than a sharp drop.

-Therefore, it's generally only suitable for small images in small quantities.
+Due to these challenges, full manual segmentation is generally only suitable for small images in small quantities.
 If we want to efficiently scale to larger images in large quantities, then we need more automated methods.
+We'll look at some of these in the next few episodes, where we investigate some 'classic' image processing methods that generate segmentations directly from image pixel values.
+These automated approaches will also help us achieve a less variable segmentation, that segments objects in a fully consistent way.

+For more complex segmentation scenarios, where the boundaries between objects are less clear, we may need to use machine learning or deep learning models.
+These models learn to segment images based on provided 'groundtruth' data.
+This 'groundtruth' is usually many small, manually segmented patches of our images of interest.
+While generating this manual groundtruth is still slow and time consuming, the advantage is that we only need to segment a small subset of our images (rather than the entire thing).
+Also, once the model is trained, it can be re-used on similar image data.

-We'll look at some of these in the next few episodes.
-It's worth bearing in mind though that automated methods are rarely perfect, so it's very likely that you will have to do some manual segmentation cleanup from time to time.
+It's worth bearing in mind that automated methods are rarely perfect (whether they're classic image processing, machine learning or deep learning based).
+It's very likely that you will have to do some manual segmentation cleanup from time to time.

 ::::::::::::::::::::::::::::::::::::: keypoints